-The Infrastructure list shows all your hosts monitored by Datadog with activity during the last 2 hours.
-Search your hosts, group them by tags, or sort the list by column headers.
+The Infrastructure list shows all of your hosts monitored by Datadog with activity during the last 2 hours(default) and up to 1 week.
+Search your hosts, or group them by tags.

 The following information is displayed in the infrastructure list for your hosts:

-The Datadog Agent collects potential hostnames from a number of different sources.
+The Datadog Agent collects potential hostnames from several different sources.
 For more details, see How does Datadog determine the Agent hostname?.

 Note: Hostnames should be unique within a Datadog account, otherwise you may experience some inconsistencies on your host graphs.

 Datadog creates aliases for host names when there are multiple uniquely identifiable names for a single host.
 The names collected by the Agent are added as aliases for the chosen canonical name.
 For example, a single host running in EC2 might have an instance ID (

 i-abcd1234), a generic hostname provided by EC2 based on the host’s IP address (

 ip-192-0-0-1), and a meaningful host name provided by an internal DNS server or a config-managed hosts file (

 For a JSON formatted list of your hosts reporting to Datadog, use one of the following:

 At times it may also be prove useful to audit your Agent versions to ensure you are running the latest version.
 To accomplish this, use the get_host_agent_list script, which leverages the JSON permalink to output the current running Agents with version numbers.
 There is also a